| < mvto | Russ Allbery > Software | partinfo > |

-pam-afs-session is a PAM module that isolates each login in a separate AFS PAG (so that they will not trample on each other's AFS tokens) and supports either running an external program to obtain AFS tokens from a Kerberos v5 ticket cache or using Heimdal's libkafs library.
-It does not obtain tickets itself and must be used in conjunction with a Kerberos v5 PAM module to obtain tokens (setting up PAGs can be done without any Kerberos implementations).
+pam-afs-session is a PAM module that isolates each login in a separate AFS PAG (so that they will not trample on each other's AFS tokens) and supports either running an external program to obtain AFS tokens from a Kerberos ticket cache or using Heimdal's libkafs library.
+It does not obtain tickets itself and must be used in conjunction with a Kerberos PAM module to obtain tokens (setting up PAGs can be done without any Kerberos implementations).
 It provides only the setcred and session PAM functions.

 For the AFS system call layer, pam-afs-session supports linking with the Heimdal libkafs library or the libkopenafs library that will ship with later versions of OpenAFS and provides a similar interface.
-As a fallback, and to support a low-dependency build on Linux systems, it also comes with a simple AFS system call implementation for Linux only.
-To use the built-in system call interface, the system must run a new enough version of OpenAFS or Arla to support AFS system calls through ioctl on a file in proc.
+As a fallback, and to support a low-dependency build on Linux systems, it also comes with a simple AFS system call implementation for Linux, Mac OS X, Solaris, or platforms that use syscall to call AFS functions.
+It can also link with the older OpenAFS libraries when libkopenafs isn't available.

-The PAM implementations on Linux, Solaris, Mac OS X, HP-UX, and AIX are supported, although the module is primarily tested on Linux and only lightly tested (or not tested at all by me personally) on the other platforms.
+The PAM implementations on Linux, Solaris, Mac OS X, HP-UX, and AIX are supported, although the module is primarily tested on Linux and only lightly tested (and not at all by me personally) on the other platforms.
 Use on platforms with other PAM implementations, such as IRIX or the *BSDs, will require more porting and will not currently work.
 Patches are welcome.

 The module can optionally use Heimdal's libkafs library to obtain tokens as well as create the PAG.
 If you are using Heimdal and obtaining tokens from Kerberos tickets, this is the recommended configuration, since it means that the PAM module doesn't have to fork an external process.
 For other users, an external aklog program that obtains tokens is necessary (and not provided by this module).